davidfuhr/php-plantumlwriter/README.md

 -----------

-- Imported classes are currently not handled correctly if read from doc comment (use-Statement is not evaluated) which affects return values and property types
+- Imported classes are currently not handled correctly if read from doc comment (use-Statement is not fully evaluated) which affects return values and property types. `use Namespace\B` will be evaluated and expanded but `use Namespace B as C` is not yet de-aliased.